 This historic winery in Edna Valley released a new Pétillant Naturel!
 This naturally sparkling wine is made from Riesling, one of Claiborne & Churchill’s signature Austrian varieites.
 Claiborne & Churchill now has their 40th anniversary 2020 Brut Cuvee made from Chardonnay and Pinot Noir available in the tasting room.
 This wine has been aged on the lees and has lovely fruit and brioche flavros, like traditional Champagne.

 15. Laetitia Vineyards & Winery

 Originally known for Méthode Champenoise sparkling wines, Laetitia continues to produce seven unique Sparkling Wines.
 The vineyard site was specifically chosen by the French 30+ years ago to grow Chardonnay grapes that remained acidic, delicate and fresh with green apple and citrus characters – everything you want for making sparkling wine.
 And that philosophy continues today with these current releases.

-Laetitia Vineyards & Winery is the only winery in SLO Wine Country that always offers a bubbly flight, as well as a Sparkling Only Wine Club.
+Laetitia Vineyards & Winery is the only winery in the San Luis Obispo area that always offers a bubbly flight, as well as a Sparkling Only Wine Club.

 16. Piedra Creek

 Piedra Creek is an exclusive, appointment-only winery in Edna Valley, with very limited quantities of Pét-Nat.
 When you are booking your appointment, just ask if they have any bubbles.
 The Piedra Creek Sparkling Lagrein Rosé pét-nat is dry, crisp and fresh.
 This is made in such small quantities, it’s not available right now.
 Watch for some next year!